 This pregnancy symptom does not go away after pregnancy.
 It just morphs into mommy worry.

-Your mind is also trying to get control over the huge changes that are about to happen once you have a baby.
+Your mind is also trying to control the huge changes that are about to happen once you have a baby.

-Your emotions are in high gear right now.
-Which is why you cry at everything.
-I cried one day when I dropped a baby hat I was looking at in the store because then I couldn’t even bend over to pick it up.
+Your emotions are in high gear right now, which is why you cry at everything.
+I cried one day when I dropped a baby hat I was looking at in the store because I couldn’t even bend over to pick it up.

 8. Weird vivid dreams